lavollmer/portfolio-website/README.md

 ## Project Description

-A portfolio website created with React.js, TailwindCSS and JavaScript.
-The website has a responsive design, easy to navigate and modern interface.
+A web development portfolio website created with React.js, TailwindCSS, Vite and JavaScript.
+The website has a modern interface and is user-friendly.
+The portfolio includes a Home Page, About, Projects, Photography Gallery and Contact section.
+Each section was crafted with care and each section is constantly being updated or worked on.

 ## Table of Contents